waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Dungeon Mechanics Update
 - **Defeated Trainers:** The defeated Rocket Grunt on Mt.
 Moon B2F at (16, 23) *is* an impassable obstacle, similar to trainers on Route 3.

+# Agent Refinement To-Do
+- `master_pathfinder_agent` needs to be improved.
+It fails in complex dungeons like Mt.
+Moon.
+Investigate its pathing logic when time permits.